How To Become a Licensed Real Estate Agent in New York

 After you learn the ropes, you can make commissions at costs that may astound you.

-If you love real estate and are always looking at pictures in home décor magazines that show you the interiors of New York condos, co-ops, and townhouses, this gig may be right for you.
+If you love real estate and are always looking at pictures in home décor magazines that show you the interiors of New York condos, co-ops, and townhouses, this gig may be proper for you.

-So how do you become a real estate agent in New York?
+So, how do you become a real estate agent in New York?

 7 Steps to Become a Licensed Real Estate Agent in New York